dcavar/sociallenseonline.github.io/docs/index.md

 Cash prizes: $200 - $500

 Online hate speech, including antisemitism, is a growing problem for communication on social media, such as Twitter.
 It has a global, regional, and local impact.
-Online and offline anti-Semitic incidents have increased in recent years and have had an impact even in some high schools across the country.
+Online and offline antisemitic incidents have increased in recent years and have had an impact even in some high schools across the country.

 We will train a group of high-school students and University undergraduates in 4 competitive workshops to recognize antisemitic messages on social media and to develop tools how to track them by using AI.